better-internet/radworks-docs/docs/using-radicle/contributing.md

 You are able to clone your project with the **Checkout** option on your project page.

+## Getting a contribution merged

+Once you [push changes][pc] to a fork of a project and they've been successfully published to the network, they can be replicated by other peers.
+For another peer (e.g. the maintainer of a project) to see your changes, they need to add you as a remote to their projects.
+This means that until [social coding features are introduced][fq], you'll have to manually communicate your patches to the maintainer of a project by sending them your Device ID.
+This can be done through email, a developer chat, or social media channel.

+If you are a maintainer of a project, it is suggested that you provide a link to a channel for receiving contributor Device IDs.

 [tv]: tracking-and-viewing.md
 [fm]: fetching-and-merging.md
 [pc]: pushing-changes.md
 [pn]: understanding-radicle/glossary.md/#project-name
 [ri]: understanding-radicle/glossary.md/#radicle-id
+[fq]: understanding-radicle/faq.md/#how-will-issues-and-prs-work

 [id]: /img/radicle-id-seed-node.png
 [ps]: /img/peer-switcher.png